txsun1997/LMaaS-Papers/README.md

 # Language Model as a Service (LMaaS)
 ![](https://img.shields.io/github/last-commit/txsun1997/LMaaS-Papers?color=green) ![](https://img.shields.io/badge/PaperNumber-26-brightgreen)

 This is a curated list of "Language-Model-as-a-Service (LMaaS)" papers, which is mainly maintained by [Tianxiang Sun](https://txsun1997.github.io/).
 We strongly encourage the NLP researchers who are interested in this topic to make pull request to add or update the papers (See [Contributing](#contributing)).
-Before submitting your pull request, please check if your recommended paper fits into the [scope](#scope) of this repo.
+Watch this repository for the latest updates!

 ## Updates